 The way Paxos achieves many of its properties is by introducing a concept of a ballot – an effectively unique identifier associated with each transaction.
-In Scylla, a ballot is a 128-bit UUID based on 64-bit clock reading, a random bit sequence and the machine id.
+In ScyllaDB, a ballot is a 128-bit UUID based on 64-bit clock reading, a random bit sequence and the machine id.
 This makes all ballots unique and chronologically orderable.
 Paxos ballots are tracked independently for each partition key.
 It is both a strength and a weakness: absence of coordination between transactions against different partitions increases the overall throughput and availability, but provides no mutual order, so transactions cannot span across partitions.

 Ballots, as well as other protocol state, are stored in a local system table,